CYX22222003/CYX-portfolio/index.md

     <div class="col-md-6 col-md-pull-3">
       <!-- This is where you can add a picture of yourself and a brief introduction.
 This can be a good place to use <tooltip content="Add more information here" placement="top">tooltips</tooltip>, or <md>[add relevant links](https://markbind.org/userGuide/formattingContents.html#links).</md> -->
       <span style="font-family: 'Lucida Console';">
-      I'm Chen Yixun, a Computer Science student at the National University of Singapore with a deep passion for programming language implementation, full-stack software development, and AI/machine learning.
+      I'm Chen Yixun, a Computer Science student at the National University of Singapore with a deep passion for programming language implementation, full-stack software development, and artificial intelligence.
 I craft efficient, scalable software solutions—from robust backend systems to intuitive, user-friendly interfaces.
 My projects span web development, cloud deployment, and AI integration, utilizing cutting-edge technologies like React, Flask, and modern deep learning frameworks.
       </span>
     </div>
   </div>